A Three Day Singapore Itinerary for First-Time Visitors

 In the morning

 How to get to Kent Ridge Park: Take the MRT Circle (Orange) Line to Kent Ridge.
-Alight at Kent Ridge MRT Station and take a taxi to the carpark at the end of Vigilante Drive in Kent Ridge Park.
+Alight at Kent Ridge MRT Station and take a taxi or ride-hailing vehicle to the car park at the end of Vigilante Drive in Kent Ridge Park.

 Also read: Singapore Outing Ideas: 24 Fun Things You Never Thought You Could Do